The Myth of “Everything’s Fine”

 But it wasn't.

-I didn’t have the language to explain it, and I didn’t have the strength to let the truth out before heading into the office for a full day of work or home for a packed evening of mothering and trying to figure my future out.
+My marriage was quietly unraveling, and I wasn't ready to talk about it.
+I didn't have the language to explain it, and I didn't have the strength to let the truth out before heading into the office for a full day of work or home for a packed evening of mothering and trying to figure my future out.

-There was another time at a big Life Coach School event I’d looked forward to for months.
+There was another time at a big professional event I'd looked forward to for months.
 Familiar faces everywhere.
 Warm hugs.
 Genuine joy to be together.
-And still, every time someone asked, “How are things?”
-I said, “Fine.”
+And still, every time someone asked, "How are things?"
+I said, "Fine."
+But I already knew that everything was changing.
+My beloved job had been terminated, and I, along with many others, would be out of work in a few months.
+No one knew yet.

-So I stayed backstage, minimized interactions, deflected questions, and did my best to make sure everyone else was ok.
+Saying "fine" felt like swallowing a lie.
+So I stayed backstage, minimized interactions, deflected questions, and did my best to make sure everyone else was okay.

 "Fine" shows up in so many of my coaching conversations.

+A client lists off the surface-level topics she wants to discuss: a situation at work, a relationship dynamic, a time management issue.
 We start there.
-But by the end of the session, what’s really asking for attention finally rises to the surface.
+But by the end of the session, what's really asking for attention finally rises to the surface.

-But it also costs us connection with ourselves and with others.
+But it also costs us connection, with ourselves and with others.

-What’s Hiding Beneath “Fine”
+What's Actually Hiding Beneath the Word "Fine"

-When someone finally shares, “I’m not fine,” the body often trembles before the words even finish leaving her mouth.
+When someone finally shares "I'm not fine," the body often trembles before the words even finish leaving her mouth.
+It's a cocktail of emotions: embarrassment, shame, vulnerability, relief, fear of judgment, and freedom, all at once.

 And it's in that trembling moment that truth finally begins to be set free.

-That’s why I often remind my clients that their words matter.
-They reveal the habits of our thinking and all the ways we unintentionally minimize, deflect, or disguise what’s real.
+That's why I often remind my clients that their words matter.
+They reveal the habits of our thinking and all the ways we unintentionally minimize, deflect, or disguise what's real.
+As a coach, I might gently reflect: "Did you notice you said 'I'm fine' six times in this conversation?
+I wonder if that's what you actually mean."

 It's not about judgment.
 It's about curiosity.
 It's an invitation to notice the patterns and habits that may inadvertently keep us from naming what we are going through.